flipacholas/Architecture-of-consoles/articles/playstation-2.md

 #### A semi-permanent software unlock

-Some time ago, it was discovered that the BIOS of this console could be upgraded using the Memory Card, this function was never used in practice, but neither removed (at during for most of the console's lifespan).
+Some time ago, it was discovered that the BIOS of this console could be upgraded using the Memory Card, this function was never used in practice, but neither removed (at least during most of the console's lifespan).
 With this, hackers realised that if they find a way to install particular software into the MemoryCard, then the BIOS would always load it at boot.
 This discovery led to **Free MCBoot**, a program presented as 'upgrade data' which replaces the original shell with one that can execute **Homebrew**.

 Bear in mind these changes are not permanent, a Memory Card with 'Free MCBoot' installed must be inserted prior the console's startup.
 Additionally, this software needs to be installed somehow, so another exploit (e.g. disc swapping) is required to bootstrap the installer.